Category Archives: 2018

 Feb 2018: Mt.
 Mansfield (the elusive)

 Photos by Jenna Cho (@TheDailyCho) “It has to be here!”
-I yelled to Jenna.
-She looked at me incredulously.
+I yelled.
+Jenna looked at me incredulously.
 “It could be anywhere under the snow,” she said.
-I kept scouring the ground.
-We’d been up since 6 a.m., wandering for hours … Continue reading
+I kept scouring the ice-and-snow-covered rocks.
+We’d been awake since 6 a.m., wandering for … Continue reading

 Jan 2018: Happy Climbing Year